National Adoption Week 2016 will take place from 17 to 23 October and the theme is embodied by the hashtag #SupportAdoption.

 As in previous years, the need to find families for some of our most vulnerable children remains at the heart of this year's event.
 However, it is clear that a National Adoption Week that did not also address the difficult realities of adoption today would be doing a disservice to those children and the agencies working on their behalf.

 National Adoption Week 2016 will aim to encompass all aspects of adoption, to demystify and clarify the adoption process, reflect the challenges of adoptive parenting, share individual stories, showcase and signpost to best practice and invite anyone whose life or heart is touched by it to #SupportAdoption.

-Leeds City Council are the largest adoption service in the north of England and the second largest in the UK.
-We provide for the adoptive needs of between 40-100 children at any one time.
-We work to:
+Leeds City Council Adoption Service has been rated ‘Good’ by Ofsted with ‘Outstanding’ leadership and management and are the largest adoption service in the north of England and the second largest in the UK.

 - Find families for children waiting to be adopted;

 - Recruit, prepare and assess prospective adoptive parents; and

 - Provide ongoing support to adoptive parents, adopted children and their families.